davaya/openc2-jadn/jadn-v2.0.md

 * With a `set`, `unique` or `unordered` multiplicity option, the collection semantics is `Set`, `OrderedSet` or `Bag` respectively.
 * A Choice ([Section 4.4](#44)) valueType supports definition of heterogeneous collections.
-* If valueType is an Array, Map or Record, the collection is serialized as a list of rows in a table, with the columns defined by valueType and the rows indexed by position.
+* If valueType is an Array, Map or Record, the collection is a list of rows in a table, with the columns defined by valueType and the rows indexed by position.
-* If valueType is an Array, Map or Record with a designated Key ([Section 4.3.4](#434-compound-field-options)) field, the collection has a semantic type with isUnique=True and the rows are indexed by both position and key and can be accessed by either.
+* If valueType is an Array, Map or Record with a designated Key ([Section 4.3.4](#434-compound-field-options)) field, the key is unique and the rows are indexed by both position and key and can be accessed by either.

 **Example:** "People" table:

-The People table is semantically a list of rows because its valueType (Person) does not have a primary key and any column may have duplicate values.
+The People table is semantically a list of rows because its valueType (Person) does not have a primary key and rows may have duplicate values.
 ```
 People = ArrayOf(Person)
 Person = Array